-Bugs are everywhere, and every now and then a winged critter goes splat on your windshield when you’re driving.
-While disgusting, insect entrails on your car seem pretty harmless and can easily be cleaned with a sponge, right?
-Unfortunately, it’s not that simple.
-You really do need to protect your car from insect damage because bug splatter can cause noticeable surface damage.
+Bugs are everywhere, and every now and then a winged critter goes splat on your windshield during a commute.
+While disgusting, insect entrails on your car seem rather minor and can easily be cleaned with a towel, right?
+Actually, it’s not that simple.
+Car protection from insects is essential because bug splatter can cause longstanding surface damage.

-An insect’s internal fluids are acidic and can dissolve the car’s paint if not immediately wiped away.
+An insect’s internal bodily fluids are acidic and can dissolve the car’s paint if not wiped away at once.
 Lovebugs, for instance, have fluids around 6.5 pH.
-However, a dead lovebug’s fluid can lower to 4.25 pH in just 24 hours.
-As you may remember from junior high science class, a lower pH means more acidity.
+However, a dead lovebug’s fluid can lower to 4.25 pH in as little as 24 hours.
+As you may remember from middle school chemistry class, a lower pH means higher acidity.
 If insect remains are left intact, then the acid can etch into the clear coat and paint.

-Most auto body repair services recommend using car wax to provide a coat between the car surface and insect debris.
-Should a splatter occur, don’t try to scrub off the bug parts as this may drive the fluids deeper into the surface and cause a scratch.
+Most auto body repair services suggest using car wax to provide a barrier between the car surface and insect debris.
+Should a splatter occur, don’t try to scrape off the bug parts.
+This may drive the acidic fluids deeper into the surface and cause a scratch or discoloration.
 Remove the bug remains using a solvent and a microfiber cloth.
-You can also spray the area with a pre-wax cleaner or WD40 and let it soak for a few minutes.
+You can also spray the area with a pre-wax cleaner or WD40 and let it soak for several minutes.

-Seattle can be a buggy area especially during the fall.
-If a bug splatter went unnoticed and damage has been done, bring your car to our auto painting shop to have the spot polished over; contact Bodyworks Auto Rebuild for repair estimates in this scenario.
-Protecting your car from insect damage, though, will ensure the fluids don’t blemish the paint in the first place.
+Bothell can be a buggy area, especially during the summer months.
+If a bug splatter went unnoticed and damage has already incurred, bring your car to our auto painting shop to have the spot restored. call NW Auto Rebuild for repair estimates.
+Car protection from insects ensures the fluids don’t harm the paintwork in the first place.

 Expert auto body repair in Bothell, Bellevue, Clyde Hill, Kenmore, Kirkland,